mt5h/ContainerDirectRouting/README.md

 ## Architecture

-This app spawn multiple containers of the minion app reachable directly trought the traefik proxy.
+This app span multiple containers of the mock-app reachable directly trought the traefik proxy.

-In order to to that the minion app accept requests for a specific path with the container name in it (but can be something else), like this:
+In order to do that the mock-app accept requests for a specific path with the container name in it (but can be something else), like this:

 ```
-/session/$container-name/ping
+/session/$container-name
 ```

-The traefik route will bind to the minon container with the rule PathPrefix(`/session/$container-name/`)

-If the container does not exist it needs to be created by making a POST to /v1/ (see the example)
+The traefik route will bind to the mock-app container with the rule PathPrefix(`/session/$container-name/`) If the container does not exist it needs to be created by making a POST to the /deploy API (see the example)

 ```
   {